twrchtrwyth/pelican/content/chem.md

 Status: hidden
 Summary: Some examples of chemical structures drawn using groff's chem preprocessor.
 Image: morphine.png
+Caption: Morphine, so named for Morpheus, Ancient Greek god of dreams
 ---

-Here are some moderately complex chemical structures created using `groff`'s `chem` preprocessor.
-Groff is a document formatting system included with most Linux distros.
+Here are some moderately complex chemical structures created using groff's `chem` preprocessor.
+[Groff]({filename}groff.md) is a document formatting system included with most Linux distros.

 I will show the structure above the block of code from which it was generated.
 To generate the images, as per the `chem` manpage I ran the following command, adding the redirect to a postscript file: